Selective Insurance Group, Inc. research snapshot

 Base case

-More likely if Selective compounds EPS at a mid-single-digit rate through steady premium growth, normal catastrophe losses, and stable commercial pricing, with the market valuing the company at 13-14x forward EPS.
+More likely if Selective compounds EPS at a mid-single-digit to high-single-digit rate through steady premium growth, normal catastrophe losses, higher net investment income, and stable commercial pricing, with the market valuing the company near 11-13x forward EPS.

 Bearish case

-More likely if catastrophe losses spike, reserve development turns adverse, commercial insurance pricing softens, claims cost inflation accelerates, or the P/E multiple compresses toward 9-10x as underwriting results deteriorate.
+More likely if net premiums written keep declining, renewal pure prices fall further, catastrophe losses spike, reserve development turns adverse, claims cost inflation accelerates, or the P/E multiple compresses toward 9-10x as underwriting results and premium growth deteriorate.

 SIGI AI technical analysis